 There is no denying that as a visitor, you would rather not have website content obscured by ads.
 On the other hand, thousands, if not millions of streaming sites wouldn’t even exist if it weren’t for pop ads being their key source of income.
 Pop ads are there, so you can watch your team’s games or catch up on your favorite show for free.

 But if you still fear that your visitors might lose interest in your website because of the ads popping out at them, pop-unders can prove to be a great alternative.

 Research by Webglide shows that popunders don’t really affect the user experience.
 The number of sessions, page views, and visit duration are all pretty much the same when a pop-under window is issued compared to when it isn’t.

-The most significant obstacle in pop advertising, however, are developments in browsers.
+The most significant obstacle in pop advertising, however, is developments in browsers and menu bars.

 Since around 70% of internet users complain about pop-ups, browser developers have taken steps to block them.
 The first one to introduce such a solution by default was Opera, but their competitors, like Firefox and Chrome, soon followed suit.
 This doesn’t mean, though, that these have completely stopped publishers from displaying pop ads.

 Pop-ups have come a long way since their inception in the ‘90s.
 Nowadays, most of the pop-ups you encounter are interstitials or hover ads with the occasional appearance of highlighted links (injection ads).
 Both ad types expand over the majority of a website but do not open in a separate, new window.
 This makes it difficult for browsers to block them, hence their popularity among advertisers.
 In the ongoing development of browsers and pop ad formats, traditional pop-ups and pop-unders have become an underrated form of advertisements.